 Kayak Brinnon offers a variety of educational kayak tours on the Hood Canal.
 Most tours are led by the owner, former Marine Biologist Christina Maloney.
 As you paddle along the shoreline of the Hood Canal you will learn about the wildlife and ecology of the Puget Sound and the rivers and estuaries we visit.
 All tours offer the opportunity to view beautiful scenery and to see seals, eagles and other wildlife.
-We have a variety of tours to choose from between introductory 1 hour tours to 4 hour tours.
+We have a variety of tours to choose from between our 1 hour introductory tour, 2 and 3 hour tours, and our full day Duckabush Estuary Tour.
 In most cases you can pick your own date and time.
 Our tours will take you to rocky coves full of marine invertebrates, rivers where salmon spawn, and estuaries teeming with wildlife.
-Harvesting crab with crab pots during the tour may also be arranged for an additional charge.
+Harvesting crab during the tour may also be arranged.
 Click on each tour title below for prices and details.
 For larger groups, we also offer guided kayak camping trips.

 $45 per person.

-Our 2 hour Dosewallips Estuary Tour takes us out of Pleasant Harbor for a paddle along the shores of the Hood Canal.
-We will paddle to the Dosewallips River Estuary to view a large colony of harbor seals, bald eagles, and other wildlife.
+Our Dosewallips Estuary Tour takes us out of Pleasant Harbor for a 2 hour paddle along the shores of the Hood Canal.
+We will paddle to the Dosewallips River to view a large colony of harbor seals, bald eagles, and other wildlife.
 Roosevelt Elk are also sometimes spotted munching on the salty grasses!
-Your guide will teach you about the wildlife we discover and discuss the ecology of the Hood Canal and the estuary.
+Your guide will teach you about the wildlife discovered and discuss the ecology of the Hood Canal and the estuary.
 If conditions are right we’ll paddle up river to explore the fresh water habitat of the Dosewallips River.
 In the late summer and fall we will watch salmon migrating upriver to spawn.

 Our Biologist will guide you on this 4 hour tour that begins at Pleasant Harbor for a paddle around Black Point, continuing to the lower Duckabush River.
 We will stop for lunch on a scenic beach and your guide will show you how to shuck oysters and then take a swim if it’s warm!
 We do not provide lunches, so please BYO.
 Common wildlife to view on this tour includes harbor seals and bald eagles, and in the late summer and fall we’ll also see salmon migrating and spawning in the river.
 There is a 2 person minimum for this tour unless we have the opportunity to add you to another group.
 This tour requires planning with the tides so some scheduling flexibility is required.